ewdlop/MovieSideStories/README.md

 This work is a tribute to the original film and is written out of appreciation and respect for the creators of [Original Movie Title].

-[Original Movie Title] represnets any movie here.
+[Original Movie Title] represents any movie here.